Letgamer/sweet-vscode-icons/README.md

 1. Navigate to File > Preferences > File icon Theme > **sweet vscode icons**

 ## Forked
-Please not that this is only a fork of the original Theme to provide support for vscodium!
+Please not that this is only a fork of the original Icon Set to provide support for vscodium!

 ## License